House Sitting has become a prominent feature on my nomadic itinerary.

 There are no prerequisites and no regulations defining who is eligible to become a house sitter.
 The only requirements are those laid out by the home owners to whom you are applying.

-With that in mind, ensure you apply for assignments you believe best suit your skills set and interests.
+With that in mind, ensure you apply for opportunities you believe best suit your skills set and interests.

 WHAT IS EXPECTED OF A HOUSE SITTER?